robingitpro/coding-exercise/README.md

 username : admin@gmail.com <br>
 password : 123456

 This README file provides a basic structure for getting your Laravel application up and running.
-You can customize it further to include additional information specific to your project.